wp-graphql/wp-graphql-testcase/README.md

 `composer run-codeception`.
 You should see the tests pass with output generated in the terminal.

+#### Test Coverage

+The CI process uses [coveralls.io](https://coveralls.io/) to store coverage reports.
+This is available for free for open-source projects, and is required to run the CI process.
+Sign up for free and add your `COVERALLS_REPO_TOKEN` value to GitHub Actions secrets.

 ## Contributors

 <a href="https://github.com/kidunot89"><img src="https://avatars.githubusercontent.com/u/13604318?v=3" title="kidunot89" width="80" height="80"></a>